syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 ## Customizing tooltip using ChartTooltipBehavior

 The `ChartTooltipBehavior` is commonly used for all series to customize the tooltip.
-For customizing the tooltip, you can create an instance `ChartTooltipBehavior` and add it to the SfChart Behaviors collection.
+For customizing the tooltip, you can create an instance `ChartTooltipBehavior` and add it to the `SfChart` Behaviors collection.

-The following properties are used to customize and configure tooltip which is available in the `ChartTooltipBehavior.`
+The following properties are used to customize and configure tooltip, which is available in the `ChartTooltipBehavior.`

 * `EnableAnimation` - Used to enable the animation when showing the tooltip.
 * `Style` - Used to customize the fill and stroke of the tooltip.
 * `LabelStyle` - Used to customize the tooltip label.
 * `HorizontalOffset` - Used to position the tooltip at a distance from the data point or cursor position horizontally.
 * `VerticalOffset` - Used to position the tooltip at a distance from the data point or cursor position vertically.
-* `HorizontalAlignment` - Used to align the tooltip label at left, right and center of the data point position or cursor position horizontally.
+* `HorizontalAlignment` - Used to align the tooltip label at left, right, and center of the data point position or cursor position horizontally.
-* `VerticalAlignment` - Used to align the tooltip label at top, center and bottom of the data point position or cursor position vertically.
+* `VerticalAlignment` - Used to align the tooltip label at top, center, and bottom of the data point position or cursor position vertically.
 * `ShowDuration` - Used to set the amount of time that the tooltip remains visible in milliseconds.
 * `InitialShowDelay` - Used to delay in milliseconds to show the tooltip once the user interacts with series.